Omarh90/Image-Processing-OCR-and-Numeric-Integration/README.md

 + Creates report from manual integration, including calibration parameters and calculations.

-+ For any other application, input custom units of total area of graph (e.g. product of x- and y-axis range) when prompted by setting custom = True
++ For any other application, input custom units of total area of graph (e.g. product of x- and y-axis range) when prompted by setting custom = True (Watch future versions for this feature to be enabled.)

-+ Set pixel option to true (px=True) to get area count in terms of pixels.

 + Saves the cropped graph and colors the area underneath the curve used for the calculation.
 Run python as admin if permissions needed to save files to directory